nicola-deb/software-testing-portfolio/README.md

 ## Certifications

 I am committed to my personal and professional development and enjoy keeping engaged & informed of emerging trends and technologies in the QA & UX sphere.
-I am also an active member of the "Ministry of Testing", "uTest" and "UX Design Institue" Communities.
+I am also an active member of the "Ministry of Testing", "uTest" and "UX Design Institute" Communities.

 [ISTQB Tester](./Certifications/ISTQB_Certifications/Tester.pdf)